Board of Directors

 These meetings are open to the public; dates and times are subject to change.

 A copy of the current agenda is available for download below, and posted in the exterior display case of the Gateway Administration Building at least twenty-four hours in advance of a meeting.

-For information regarding meetings of the PMGAA Board of Directors, please e-mail Maria Gonzalez, Clerk of the Board.
+For information regarding meetings of the PMGAA Board of Directors, please click here to email the Clerk of the Board.

 |Agendas & Packets